ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 };
 ```

-(The Lambda's code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/resources/lambda.js))
+(The code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/resources/lambda.js))

 # Deployment and test